kerryb/kale/README.md

 end
 ```

-Tests are run just like normal ExUnit tests (which is what the compile to).
+Tests are run just like normal ExUnit tests (which is what they compile to).
 This includes being able to specify the line number of the scenario or feature.

 Tests are reported as "features" by ExUnit, separately from other tests: